simeonmiteff/NFShunt/README.md

         bridge_fd 0          # no forwarding delay
 ```

 You may need to change the bridge interface name, depending on your system.
 This example assumes `eth1` and `eth2` are being used for the firewall.
-Remember to adjust the MTU of the bridge and bridge ports as required, and depending on the distro, enable IP forwarding, and netfilter processing for bridged traffic (not needed by default on Debian/Ubuntu).
+Remember to adjust the MTU of the bridge and bridge ports as required, and (depending on the Linux distribution used) enable IP forwarding and netfilter processing for bridged traffic (not needed by default on Debian/Ubuntu).
 Finally, remember to bring the interface up with: `ifup br0`

 # OpenFlow configuration

 Set up an OpenFlow switch instance with the slow path host as controller (TCP port 6633).
-Two external swith ports are *fast*, and two ports connected to the host are those configured in the kernel bridge above, are the *slow* ports.
+Two external switch ports are *fast*, and two ports connected to the host are those configured in the kernel bridge above, are the *slow* ports.

 # NFShunt configuration